OCT-FPGA/Vitis-Tutorials-U280/FINN/tfc_end2end_example.md

 ### 2.2 Install docker

 Docker installation instructions for Ubuntu can be found [here](https://docs.docker.com/engine/install/ubuntu/).
-The following commands need to be run in the order.
+The following commands were taken from this link, and need to be run in the order.
 They are slightly modified from the original to get past the prompts during package installation.

 ```bash
 sudo apt-get remove docker docker-engine docker.io containerd runc